ec-jrc/lisflood-lisvap/4_LISVAP_run/index.md

 ### ... as an installed python module

-If you installed lisvap in your python environment using pip tool, you will have a binary called `lisvap` in your path.
+If you installed LISVAP in your python environment using pip tool, you will have a binary called `lisvap` in your path.

 ```bash
 pip install lisflood-lisvap